alkinum/url-reader-worker/Readme.md

 # url-reader-worker

-An URL reader like `jina-ai/reader` for AI Agents which can be deployed very easily as a Cloudflare worker.
+An URL reader like `jina-ai/reader` for AI Agents which can be deployed very easily as a Cloudflare Worker.

 ## Usage